wp-plugins/inline-attachments/readme.txt

 Stable tag: 0.9.5
 Version: 0.9.5

 Shows the media upload and gallery screen directly on the post edit screen.
-Also gives you full control over image edit options, bulk delete included.
+Also gives you full control over image edit options.

 == Description ==